DavideBrex/SpikeFlow/README.md

 <a name="install"></a>
 ## Installation
+### Step 1 - Install a Conda-based Python3 distribution

+If you do not already have Conda installed on your machine/server, install a Conda-based Python3 distribution.
+We recommend [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge), which includes Mamba, a fast and robust replacement for the Conda package manager.
+Mamba is preferred over the default Conda solver due to its speed and reliability.

+> **_⚠️ NOTE:_** Conda (or Mamba) is needed to run SpikeFlow.

 ### Step 1 - Install Snakemake
-To run this pipeline, you'll first need to install **Snakemake** (version >= 6.3.0).
+To run this pipeline, you'll need to install **Snakemake** (version >= 6.3.0).
 Please check the Snakemake documentation on [how to install](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
-If you already have *conda* installed, you can simply create a new environment and install Snakemake with:
+Once you have *conda* installed, you can simply create a new environment and install Snakemake with:

 ```
 conda create -c bioconda -c conda-forge -n snakemake snakemake